Maubh/qat-api-challenge/README.md

 If you want to check the mochawesome reports, please follow these steps:
 1. run `npm run cy:run` to run the tests in headless mode
-2. run `npm run report:merge` to copy the test execution information to a json file
+2. run `npm run report:merge` to copy the test execution information to a JSON file
-3. run `npm run report:mocha` to generate a html report
+3. run `npm run report:mocha` to generate a HTML report
 4. run `npm run report:clean` to remove the report generated

-After runs it, you can view the file `full_report.html` in the `/mochawesome-report` folder (this folder will be shown only after you run the `npm run report:run` command).
+After running it, you can view the file `full_report.html` in the `/mochawesome-report` folder (this folder will be shown only after you run the `npm run report:run` command).

 ![Screenshot 2024-03-24 at 20 41 25](https://github.com/Maubh/qat-api-challenge/assets/5679998/ddefcb51-63d7-430b-a52d-395a0c8ea341)